yhoundz/parm/README.md

 7. [Contributing](#contributing)
 8. [Adding Packages to Parm](#adding-packages-to-parm)
 9. [Acknowledgements](#Acknowledgements)

+## Introduction

+### What is Parm?
+Parm is a cross-platform binary installer with a package manager-esque workflow.
+It allows you to install any program off of GitHub via their REST API.
+Parm directly downloads binaries provided by GitHub repository releases and includes niceties such as symlinking binaries to PATH and checking for updates.

+This means that Parm

+- has zero root access & zero required dependencies
+- requires no additional package maintainers
+- receives new versions upstream instantly.
+- is incredibly lightweight

+### Demo

+### Disclaimers
+> [!CAUTION]
+> Parm uses the GitHub REST API to find and install packages.
+Theoretically, this means you can install any program off of GitHub, so ***YOU*** are responsible for the packages you install, since I don't maintain a registry of vetted packages.

+> [!WARNING]
+> Unlike most package managers, Parm does NOT automatically resolve/install dependencies for you.
+This is a limitation of GitHub and the program's design.
+The current behavior is to use a tool such as `objdump` or `otool` to search for dynamically linked dependencies and tell you about them, but there is no way to automatically install them as of right now.

+> [!NOTE]
+> Parm is *not* intended to replace your system/OS-level package manager (think apt, pacman, or anything that can install low-level libraries, tools, or services).
+In general, it is designed to be a complement to your current package manager, as it is meant to install more high-level, user-facing applications.

 ## Quick Start
 To install Parm on Linux/macOS: run the following command: